Leaving Florida? Here Are Some Options To Consider

 Moving From Florida to Georgia

 With the obvious exception of Atlanta, Georgia has a laidback, natural vibe that many find irresistible.
+In fact, we’ve never heard of someone who moved to Georgia that regretted it.

 Moving out of Florida and resettling in Georgia makes for a smooth transition.
 It’s a quick state-to-state move, and the two have a lot in common.